-31. Officers, Honorary Titleholders, Members of a Committee, Pioneers and Exoneration of Liabilities
+31. Officers, Honorary Titleholders, Members of a Committee, Pioneers and Exoneration of Liabilities in each case to hold office at the pleasure of the charity trustees.

 - (1) The charity trustees shall, from among the charity trustees, appoint:

 - (a) a Chairman; and

 - (b) a Treasurer,